-Whether you’re heading to Noosa from Brisbane, or en route back home the other way, making a stop at Peregian Markets will leave your bags filled to the brim and a memory of the strong network that make up the town of Peregian Beach.
-For incredibly local fare, the Peregian Markets have been around welcoming locals and tourists into their community with goods, crafts, and festivities for families and individuals travelling through.
+Whether you’re heading to Noosa from Brisbane, or en route back; either way. making a stop at Peregian Markets will leave your senses sated and bags filled to the brim.
+Additionally, you will get the opportunity to experience the town of Peregian Beach.
+The markets are well-known for providing local produce and have been welcoming locals and tourists for the last 25 years; supplying crafts and festivities for all walks of life.

 The Peregian Markets take place every 1st and 3rd Sunday of the month.
-In months with five Sundays, an extra market will be held during the summer months.
+In months with five Sundays, an extra market will be held.
 Reserved for early or late mornings, be sure to get there between 7 am and 12:30 pm.
 Centrally located, the market is held within the square of Kingfisher Park.
-Before you head to the markets, head to a cafe down the road for breakfast, or take a quick swim in the waters of Peregian Beach.
+The market usually has up to 110 stalls for you to peruse.
+Bring your swimming togs so that you combine the markets with a quick swim in the waters of Peregian Beach.

-The Peregian Markets are a truly local affair, with stalls and vendors showcasing upcycled or handmade goods tailored to their own flair.
+The Peregian Markets are a truly local affair; with stalls and vendors showcasing upcycled or handmade goods tailored to their own flair.
 Find any number of fashionable streetwear, pottery, artwork, jewellery, and gifts.
-Local organic produce, and homemade pastries, bread, and pickled sauerkraut and other creations are commonly found to stock your pantry or find the perfect condiment you didn’t know you needed.
+Local organic produce, and homemade pastries, bread, and pickled sauerkraut; other creations or condiments are commonly found to stock the pantry.

-As the market is right in town, you can extend your shopping experience into the boutiques, shops, and cafes in Peregian Beach.
-Nibble on homemade goods found at the market or pop into a gourmet inspired cafe for the ultimate breakfast or late lunch.
-Tourists often blend right in with the local community, as its thriving markets embrace lively energy that's bound to be contagious.
+As the market is right in town, you can extend your shopping experience; venture into the boutiques, shops, and cafes in Peregian Beach.
+Nibble on homemade goods found at the market; or pop into a gourmet cafe for the ultimate breakfast or late lunch.
+Tourists often blend right in with the local community; as its thriving markets filled with lively energy becomes contagious.